MicroMEC/documentation/architecture/umec_architecture.md

 #### NATS Cluster

-It is possible to setup clustering for NATS when multiple uMEC units are connected to the same network.
-This feature allows easy data sharing among uMEC units and enables use cases that involve moving objects, such as vehicles, for example.
+It is possible to setup clustering for NATS when multiple uMEC nodes are connected to the same network.
+This feature allows easy data sharing among uMEC nodes and enables use cases that involve moving objects, such as vehicles, for example.

 ### APIs and Applications